 - 3.1 Employees should receive ongoing constructive feedback on their performance as part of normal performance management processes.
 Generally, it will be appropriate for an employee's manager to raise concerns regarding an employee's performance as part of these usual 1:1 meetings in the first instance.
 In such circumstances, the manager should explain where the performance falls below standard, identify where possible the cause of the problem, and discuss with the employee appropriate means of support for improving performance. - 3.2 Where there are ongoing performance concerns and/or inadequate performance persists, the manager should meet with the employee to discuss a more structured approach to supporting improved performance.
-An example of support may be the implementation of a Performance Improvement Plan (PIP) or Performance Support Plan (PSP), training, coaching and/or making reasonable adjustments. - 3.3 In instances where a PIP/PSP is appropriate, it should identify the areas for development and improvement, set clear objectives, outline the informal support (for example coaching, appropriate training and development activities, additional supervision, allocating a mentor etc.) that will be
+An example of support may be the implementation of a Performance Improvement Plan (PIP) or Performance Support Plan (PSP), training, coaching and/or making reasonable adjustments. - 3.3 In instances where a PIP/PSP is appropriate, it should identify the areas for development and improvement, set clear objectives, outline the informal support (for example coaching, appropriate training and development activities, additional supervision, allocating a mentor etc.) that will be provided and specify the timescale for the expected improvement to take place.
+If industry standards are available e.g. DfE Teachers' Standards these may provide a helpful framework.

-- provided and specify the timescale for the expected improvement to take place.
-If industry standards are available e.g. DfE Teachers' Standards these may provide a helpful framework. - 3.4 The manager must explain the consequences of continued inadequate performance to the employee, i.e. that this could lead to the formal capability procedure which may ultimately result in the employees' dismissal if they are not able to achieve the required improvement in their performance. - 3.5 The process of informal performance improvement will usually last no longer than four working weeks, but timescales should be set relevant to the specific improvement(s) required and will take into account how long it will take to put in place the agreed support measures.
-For guidance on the appropriate timescale the line manager should discuss this with the HR team. - 3.6 In cases of a particularly serious concern, such as where the health and safety of others is being placed at risk or the education of children is in jeopardy, the formal capability procedure can be commenced immediately without the need for referral to the informal performance improvement stage.
+- 3.4 Weekly or fortnightly review meetings will be arranged to provide feedback and discuss the employee's assessment of their progress as well as the line manager's view.
+The parties will also consider whether the support that is in place is fit for purpose or whether it needs to be tweaked - 3.5 If there has been insufficient progress of the support plan, a "difficulties" meeting will be arrange with the employee and their Trade Union/work colleague representative.
+At this meeting, the parties will discuss targets and set timescales for final opportunity for improvement with appropriate support in place. - 3.6 The manager will also explain the consequences of continued inadequate performance to the employee, i.e. that this could lead to the formal capability procedure which may ultimately result in the employees' dismissal if they are not able to achieve the required improvement in their performance. - 3.7 The process of informal performance improvement will typically last no longer than four working weeks (but could be up to eight weeks), but timescales should be set relevant to the specific improvement(s) required and will take into account how long it will take to put in place the agreed support measures.
+For guidance on the appropriate timescale the line manager should discuss this with the HR team. - 3.8 In cases of a particularly serious concern, such as where the health and safety of others is being placed at risk or the education of children is in jeopardy, the formal capability procedure can be commenced immediately without the need for referral to the informal performance improvement stage.

-3.7 Transition Meeting
+3.9 Transition Meeting